Meghana1223/gitcompose/README.md

 - When we login to a github account use username & password.
 - When we use the command line interface git bash , connect to the terminal using the key .[key based authentication ] connect to a remote system .

+# Adding data for cheking the restore cmd :)
+kkhhgfuugyffyuuuyio